-The sampling power of the method is demonstrated on real-life applications, from hydration free energies of simple molecules, up to absolute protein-ligand binding free energies.
+The sampling power of the method is demonstrated in real-life applications, from hydration free energies of simple molecules, up to absolute protein-ligand binding free energies.
 We find that in addition to leveling of the free energy surface by ABF in the $\lambda$ direction, this scheme results in improved orthogonal relaxation thanks to both the dynamical character of $\lambda$ and orthogonal space coverage by multiple walkers.

-Comparing lambda-ABF with fixed-lambda sampling, we observe two regimes: either similar converged estimates with a strongly reduced error or variance, or significantly different predictions associated to more extensive sampling by lambda-ABF.
-In the most complex case of the cypD protein-ligand complex, the joint use of the AMOEBA polarizable force field and lambda-ABF yields prediction within 1~kcal/mol from the experimental value.
+Comparing lambda-ABF with fixed-$\lambda$ sampling, we observe two regimes: either similar converged estimates with a strongly reduced error or variance, or significantly different predictions associated with more extensive sampling by lambda-ABF.
 Because it is generic and its implementation is portable, the method has a broad spectrum of potential applications, from physical chemistry to drug design.